 Browse dialog boxes are used to select items for specific tasks, such as adding data to maps, adding folder connections to a project, or adding datasets to geoprocessing tool parameters.
 They resemble catalog views in appearance.

 Double-click project item containers, such as Databases and Folders , to browse their contents.
 Only containers relevant to the current operation are displayed.
-The Favorites container is not available.

 View the contents of the current location or the current search results.